-Students complete a capstone seminar course during one semester of their senior year.
+Students complete a capstone seminar course during their senior year.
 As part of the capstone seminar students conduct an independent research project in their track using the methods, theories, and data with which they have become familiar over the course of completing the major.
 The capstone seminar must be completed in Shanghai.